• Shop

 • Zero Dosage

-The designation Zero Dosage (Brut Nature or Pas Dosé) is used for champagnes with a residual sugar content of less than 3g...
+The term Zero Dosage (Brut Nature or Pas Dosé) is used for champagnes with a residual sugar content below 3g...

 Fraumünsterstrasse 11